-For each major asset class that is included in the pension plan's target asset allocation as of June 30, 2021, these best estimates are summarized in the following table:
+For each major asset class that is included in the pension plan's target asset allocation as of June 30, 2022, these best estimates are summarized in the following table:

 Long-Term Expected

 Asset Allocation Target Real Rate of Return

-Total Equity 53.00% 4.8%
+Total Equity 53.00% 5.3%

-Fixed Income 15.00% 0.4%
+Fixed Income 15.00% 1.3%

-Alternatives 5.00% 3.8%
+Alternatives 5.00% 4.8%

-Real Assets 15.00% 4.7%
+Real Assets 15.00% 4.0%

-Private Equity 12.00% 6.5%
+Private Equity 12.00% 7.6%

-Cash Equivalents 0.00% -0.2%
+Cash Equivalents 0.00% 5.0%

+100.00%

 Discount Rate - A single discount rate of 7.25% was used to measure the total pension liability based on the expected rate of return on pension plan investments.
-The current member and employer contribution rates are 6.50% and 14.50% of active member payroll, respectively.
-Although not all members contribute, the member and employer rates are scheduled to increase by 0.25% increments ending in Fiscal Year 2023.
-The ultimate member and employer rates will be 7% and 15% respectively.
+The current member and employer contribution rates are 7% and 15% of active member payroll, respectively.
 The projection of cash flows used to determine this single discount rate assumed that plan member contributions will be made in accordance with this schedule.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.